More speakers to be announced...

 Natalie is a registered planner, Executive Director of Wolter Consulting, planning expert to the Court, co-founder of YIMBY Qld, Deputy Chair of the Board of Beddown and Board Member of Q Shelter.
-In recognition for her commitment to planning work, Natalie was recently awarded PIA Qld’s Outstanding Women in Planning 2020 by her peers.
+In recognition for her commitment to planning work, Natalie was awarded PIA Qld’s Outstanding Women in Planning 2020 by her peers.
 Natalie’s passion for planning and how it impacts the quality of life in our cities and regions led her to co-found YIMBY Qld in 2016, a not-for-profit public interest organisation, saying ‘yes in my back yard’ to good development that makes for better living.
 Her ambition is to balance the conversation around development and urban policy, so often dominated by the ‘no’ voice, instead focussing on ‘getting to yes’.
 As part of the international YIMBY network, Natalie collaborates with colleagues from diverse backgrounds, working together towards a common goal of ‘housing for all’.
 Natalie’s planning experience in both the private and public sector in Queensland has culminated in her role as Executive Director of Wolter Consulting Group, a privately owned planning, design and survey practice based in Brisbane.
 In 2019, Natalie became Deputy Chair of the Board of Beddown, a charitable organisation providing pop-up accommodation for those who are most vulnerable.

 Old Ways, New

 Angie Abdilla is a Palawa, (Trawlwoolway) woman who has been living and working in Sydney for over 15 years.

 Angie works with Indigenous cultural knowledges to inform placemaking, service design and the resulting deep technologies for both the public and private sectors.